 Bedroom 3 with double bed (4'6") and en suite Shower-room with shower, WC and wash-basin

 Take care with children on the steps in and to the garden, and with the low lintel on the winding stairs to the second floor.
-The mobile signal and WiFi reception can be intermittent and the latter is not suitable for downloading/streaming films or music.
+Please note, the mobile signal can be intermittent.

 - Regret no pets